heroku/rails_stdout_logging/README.md

 config.serve_static_assets = true
 ```

-Once you've got that set, now your application can take control of how your assets are served.
+You don't need to set this option since this that is what this gem does.
+Now your application can take control of how your assets are served.
 All you need to do to get this functionality of both gems is add the `rails_on_heroku` gem to your project.

 ## Why Didn't I need this before?